sventhomsen/ffnord-example/README.markdown

     for dir in fastd/* icvpn; do ( cd ${dir} ; git init ; git add --all ; git commit -m "Initial commit" ) done

+### Rollout

 Now we can rollout some of the machines.

     vagrant up services gc-gw0 gc-gw1 mp-gw0 mp-gw1
     # Get a cup of coffee, take a walk or do something interesting.
 This will take time...
     vagrant ssh gc-gw0

-In case the ssh login doesn't work: Vagrant creates all VMs with the user "vagrant" and the standard password "vagrant".

 Vagrant uses the configuration in `Vagrantfile` to create each machine.
-In our `Vagrantfile` there is defined that on each machine the shell script `bootstrap.sh` is executed on install, so if you like to change the way machines are deployed, you can manipulate the `bootstrap.sh`.
+In our `Vagrantfile` there is defined that on each machine the shell script `bootstrap.sh` is executed on install (provisioning), so if you like to change the way machines are deployed, you can edit `bootstrap.sh`.

-On each machine this folder is mounted in the path `/vagrant/`.
+On each machine this local `ffnord-example` git folder is mounted in the path `/vagrant/`.
 This way the configurations from the ffnord-example can be transfered on each machine.

 If you want to see the boot process on the VMs, you can enable the virtualbox gui in `Vagrantfile` by uncommenting the line

     vb.gui = true

+To login via gui interface: Vagrant creates all VMs with just the password "vagrant" for both users "vagrant" and "root".

-### The services machine
+## The services machine

-This special machine simulates third party service provider, like anonvpn via openvpn.
+This special machine simulates third party service provider, like anonvpn via **openvpn**.
 It has an own bootstrap file `bootstrap-services.sh`.